jaredbuehner/HelloWorld/README.md

-HelloWorld is a simple application used to display "Hello World!" to the terminal.
+HelloWorld is a simple application used to display "Hello World!" to the output.